codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 		</Content>
 	</Module>

-A requirement that enables your gadget to communicate with other gadgets and use PubSub is the code below:
+A requirement that enables your gadget to communicate with other gadgets and use PubSub is listed below:

 	<Require feature="pubsub-2">
 		<Param name="topics">